puppup420247-org/EdgeEnterprise/edgeenterprise/browser-policies/en-US/microsoft-edge-policies.md

   #### Supported features:
   - Can be mandatory: Yes
   - Can be recommended: No
-  - Dynamic Policy Refresh: Yes
+  - Dynamic Policy Refresh: No - Requires browser restart

   #### Data Type:
   Boolean